-"Stew, do you have any lower body workouts in the pyramid form?
+"Stew, do you have any lower-body workouts in the pyramid form?
 I would like to put together a program using your 'The Best Twenty-Minute Workout' and the pyramid program from the 'USMC-Basic School Six Week OCS/TBS Program.'
-Four days a week, 20 min workout on odd days and the USMC workout on even days."
+Four days a week, 20-minute workout on odd days and the USMC workout on even days."

-I love to do pyramids and super set workouts.
-In fact they are a great foundation builder as well as a proven maintenance method for calisthenics based programs.
-As you know, my workouts are primarily calisthenics based and supplemented by weights, stretching, running, swimming and biking for distance and speed.
+I love to do pyramids and super-set workouts.
+They are a great foundation builder as well as a proven maintenance method for calisthenics based programs.
+My workouts are primarily calisthenics based and supplemented by weights, stretching, running, swimming and biking for distance and speed.

 |Set #1||Set #2||Set #3||Set #4||Set #5|

-... continue on until failure or just before and repeat in reverse order
+... continue on until failure or just before and repeat in reverse order.

-Pullups - In as few sets as possible get 50-100 pullups by resting with:
+Pull-ups: In as few sets as possible, get 50-100 pull-ups by resting with:

-- Pushups (max reps in one minute)
+- Push-ups (max reps in one minute)

-- Situps (max reps in one minute)
+- Sit-ups (max reps in one minute)

-- Running 1/4 mile in goal PFT running pace (ie 9:00 1.5 mile goal = 90 seconds 1/4 mile)
+- Running a quarter-mile at goal PFT running pace (i.e., nine minutes for 1.5 miles = 90 seconds for a quarter-mile)

 Repeat this cycle until you reach your goal in pull-ups in the 50-100 range.

 Repeat 5-6 times

-- Squats – 10, 12, 14, 16, 18 , 20 ... (increase reps each cycle for 5-6 cycles)
+- Squats 10, 12, 14, 16, 18 , 20 ... (increase reps each cycle for 5-6 cycles)

 - Lunges 10, 12, 14, 16, 18, 20

-You could make each set harder if you like the pyramid version or keep each set the same and basically make it a Super Set.
+You could make each set harder if you like the pyramid version or keep each set the same and basically make it a super set.

-Two more leg workouts I recommend that are non-impact aerobics:
+Here are two more leg workouts I recommend that are non-impact aerobics:

-Life Cycle Pyramid Workout
+Life Cycle pyramid workout

-Swim Workout with Fins
+Swim workout with fins

-Usually, we spend about 45 seconds rotating from exercise to exercise: Wood chopper squats, pull-ups, dips, abs of choice, and pushups – then swim for 4-5 minutes and repeat several times.
+Usually, we spend about 45 seconds rotating from exercise to exercise: Wood-chopper squats, pull-ups, dips, abs of choice and push-ups.
+Then swim for 4-5 minutes and repeat several times.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.